 In light of such services, public transit commissions in major cities could begin seeing severe reductions in rider revenue between 2028-2034 (when ridesharing services are predicted to grow fully mainstream).
 Once this happens, these transit governing bodies will be left with few options.

 With little additional government funding available, most public transit bodies will begin cutting bus/streetcar routes to stay afloat, especially into the suburbs.
-Sadly, reducing service will only increase demand for future ridesharing services, thereby accelerating the downward spiral just outlined.
+Sadly, reducing service will only increase the demand for future ridesharing services, thereby accelerating the downward spiral just outlined.

 Some public transit commissions will go so far as to sell off their bus fleets completely to private ridesharing services and enter into a regulatory role where they oversee these private services, ensuring they operate fairly and safely for the public good.
-This sell off would free up huge financial resources to allow public transit commissions to focus their energy on their respective subway networks which will grow ever more vital in densifying cities.
+This sell-off would free up huge financial resources to allow public transit commissions to focus their energy on their respective subway networks which will grow ever more vital in densifying cities.

 You see, unlike buses, ridesharing services will never outcompete subways when it comes to quickly and efficiently moving massive numbers of people from one part of the city to another.
 Subways make fewer stops, face less extreme weather conditions, are free of random traffic incidents, while also being the far more environmentally-friendly option to cars (even electric cars).
 And considering how capital intensive and regulated building subways are, and always will be, it's a form of transit that's unlikely to ever face private competition.